cplain/cplain.github.io/_posts/2015-10-6-google-tag-manager.markdown

 &nbsp;

-So we have a description, we also have a trigger set to fire on our new event `fatalException`.
+So we have a description and we also have a trigger set to fire on our new event `fatalException`.
 Note here that we do not have a variable for a stack-trace.
 This is not sent up for us automatically either, we simply do not get one.
 This is important and part of the reason I said above this is **not** a debugging tool.
 GA is not designed to view stack-traces and this feature is not intended to capture them.
 Our description can give us some information and our secondary dimensions can give us a little more (possibly enough to debug the simplest of issues), but that is the extent.

 &nbsp;